This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 You’ve received approval from your administration, partnered with a resettlement organization, and developed a network of volunteers…

-Now is the time to identify appropriate housing on campus.
+Now is the time to identify appropriate housing on or close to campus.

 There are rules and guidelines to help you determine what makes such housing appropriate.